On the existence and character of Gortler vortices in compressible flow

 The results confirm that Görtler vortices do exist in compressible flow, and occur in the regime of flow parameters predicted by compressible stability analyses.
 A trend of increasing stability with decreasing Mach number does not match the predicted trend, but when vortex generators are added to the model the trend is slightly closer to the predicted trend.
 It was also found that the dimensional Görtler vortex wavelength does not vary with Mach number, Re number, or radius of curvature.
 This invariance of Görtler vortex wavelength agrees with experimental results from incompressible flow.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Ciolkosz, Laurie Dawn, "On the existence and character of Gortler vortices in compressible flow" (2003).
 Mechanical and Aerospace Engineering - Dissertations.
-Paper 25.
+25.